shapeshed/shapeshed.com/content/post/unix-tr.md

 ![tr man page](https://shapeshed.com/images/articles/tr.png)

+## What is the tr command in UNIX?

+The `tr` command in UNIX is a command line utility for translating or deleting characters.
+It supports a range of transformations including uppercase to lowercase, squeezing repeating characters, deleting specific characters and basic find and replace.
+It can be used with UNIX pipes to support more complex translation.

 ## How to convert lower case to upper case

 To convert from lower case to upper case the predefined sets in `tr` can be used.
 The `[:lower:]` set will match any lower case character.
 The `[:upper:]` set matches any uppercase character.
 To convert from lower to upper these can be used to translate a string.